pidrmasiin/liiteriDnD/README.md

 # Drag and Drop -animation for liiteri

-Two animation for testing the marketing for liiteri
+Two animation for testing the liiteri's tablet. https://liiterimap.herokuapp.com/

-# Map
+# Map (components)

 Drag the guy to the cottage and get the applauds.
-I have used Drag and Drop library with the touch backend. http://react-dnd.github.io/react-dnd/
+For this I have used Drag and Drop library with the touch backend. http://react-dnd.github.io/react-dnd/

 # Cyclist